Free Spiritual Pathways Quiz Online How to Create Guiding Principles

 “Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. McAfee

-We need only to return to our natural state of innocence to live an ethical life.
+To live ethically, we to return to our natural state of innocence to live an ethical life.
 There is no need for the doctrine or the dogma of religion.
 The virtues of the spirit are the positive aspects of our nature.
 These were the basis of our mindset before we were subjected to the programming of the culture.

 This part of the free spiritual pathways quiz online seems like a duplication of the first point.
 Here, we contrast rational thinking and superstition.
 But now, we are talking about mythology.
 It’s essential to make the distinction between superstition and mythology.
 Mythologies are stories that convey religious or moral ideas.
 Superstitions are unsubstantiated judgments.
 All the “holly or sacred” texts are myths on which superstitions are often based.